Do you need an agent? Are they worth it?

 Prepare For Agent Rejections – It Happens, A Lot

-It doesn’t matter how good your book is, it’ll be rejected.
+It’s all good knowing where to find a literary agent, and it doesn’t matter how good your book is, it’ll be rejected.
 J.K.
 Rowling was rejected, too – it doesn’t necessarily mean your work is bad – so don’t take this too personally.

 Reasons Why Literary Agents May Reject Your Work